jackthomas1430/leaflet-challenge/readme.md

 - 'index.html': The main HTML file for the dashboard.
 -'stle.css': contains styles for the webpage
 - 'logic.js': contains the JavaScript code for the interactive map
-- 'static': Directory containing 'app.js'
+- 'Leaflet-Part-1': Directory containing 'app.js'
 - Use the following link to access map through Github Pages: (xxxxxxxx)